 To avoid the yoyo effect in meetings, yoyomeeting sets clear goals for each agenda item.
 Having the goal in mind, attendees can easily be re-focusses on the goal of the agenda item and you get things really done.
 And when they are done, the open issues do not bloat the agenda of your next meeting.

 Without having a clear time frame to work on a topic (aka time-boxing), people tend to babble and tell stories.
 But hey, everyone’s time is precious, so with yoyomeeting you can set time boxes for each topic you plan to discuss and track them by a prominent clock.
 At the end of your meeting, statistics tell you whether you were on time!

 Help people to come prepared

-With yoyomeeting’s simple agenda setting module, you can generate and informative agenda for your meeting with just a few clicks.
-Thus people know what your meeting is about and can prepare for your meeting to contribute to the decision making process.
+With yoyomeeting’s simple agenda setting module, you can generate an informative agenda for your meeting with just a few clicks.
+Thus people know what your meeting is about and can prepare for your meeting to contribute to the decision-making process.
 That way you can discuss the issue and make decisions all in one meeting.
 Another meeting: obsolete!

 Put things aside

 We all know that: In the meeting, new aspects arise for a topic or the discussion makes it necessary to bring other attendees to the table.
 Instead of assuming things in the name of the missing contributors, cut the discussion and put the item on a list of side issues.
 Yoyomeeting ensures every side issue has someone responsible and a due date for the follow-up.
 Meanwhile, you can focus on the other topics of your meeting you can really decide on.

 Yoyomeeting allows you to review how your meeting went after it’s done.
 By providing a star rating from 1-5, you can measure meeting effectiveness while getting a sense of how to improve the quality of your meetings and whether you are accomplishing all you need to in a given amount of time.